FAQs – Skylights

 A. Houseworks Daylighting Solutions specializes in skylights, Sun Tunnels®, and solar powered fans.
 All of our work starts and ends on a roof.
 We are proud to be the largest and oldest VELUX Five Star installation company in Illinois and Iowa.
 In fact no other firm sells and installs more skylights and solar fans than Houseworks.

-Q. What should I expect to budget to replace a failed skylight?
+Q. What is the cost to replace a failed skylight?

-A. Generally it costs between $800 and $1,500 to replace a failed skylight.
+A. Generally, it costs between $900 to $1,700 to replace a failed skylight.
 This price includes the new skylight as well as the flashing kit, underlayment, shingles and repairing or re-trimming the interior light shaft.
-Sometimes a broken skylight or plastic (acrylic) bubble on a perfectly good curb can be replaced for under $500.
+Sometimes a broken skylight or plastic (acrylic) bubble on a perfectly good curb can be replaced for under $700.
 Remember that a leak around the skylight may not be the fault of the skylight.
 That’s because the skylight is often the most convenient place for water from a roof leak or chimney flashing to become visible inside the house.

 Q. What is so special about a Solar-Powered Skylight?